 Governance of environmental matters is largely devolved in the UK.
-We support the need to maintain consistent UK frameworks applying across the four nations in some policy areas, for example in, agriculture and environment, as many environmental processes do not respect political boundaries and in order to maintain stability and the effective functioning of the UK single market.
-However, the devolved nations have been instrumental in driving higher standards, particularly Wales' Environment Act and Well-being of Future Generations Act.
-The Bill must not limit the ability of the devolved nations to improve environmental standards.
+We support the need to maintain common frameworks applying across the four nations in some policy areas, for example, agriculture and environment, as many environmental processes do not respect political boundaries and in order to help maintain stability and the effective functioning of the UK single market.
+However, the devolved nations have been instrumental in driving higher standards, particularly Wales' Environment Act and Wellbeing of Future Generations Act.
+The Bill must therefore not limit the ability of the devolved nations to improve environmental standards over and above any agreed minimum standard.
 The development of common frameworks, that agree outcomes but not prescriptions, must be a collaborative process and agreed through consensus with their Assemblies/ Parliaments.